-While technically a hike as well, this spot has more history then a traditional hike.
-It starts near a house that was built-in the 1920’s and takes you a natural spring and the spot for an old army camp in the area.
-Not my favorite hike in the park but has a lot of cool history.
+While technically a hike as well, this spot has more history than a traditional hike.
+It starts near a house that was built in the 1920’s and takes you a natural spring and the spot for an old army camp in the area.
+Not my favorite hike in the park but a lot of cool history.

-This massive granite dome that pushes out from the earth is not what you would expect.
+This massive dome that pushes out from the earth is not what you would expect.
 Most people would probably go past it if they didn’t know it was special but once you notice it, it is pretty crazy.
-It looks like the land is being seen through a fish eye lens in front of you.
+It looks like the land is being viewed through a fisheye lens.
 The best spot for viewing it is along the Teutonia Peak trail.

-This 4 mile round trip hike heads up to the top of a small peak with a lot of prominence.
-From here you can get an amazing view of the Cima Dome, walk through the largest Joshua Tree forest and a bunch of old abandoned mines.
+This 4-mile round trip hike heads up to the top of a small peak with a lot of prominence.
+From here you can get a fantastic view of the Cima Dome, walk through the most extensive Joshua Tree forest and visit a bunch of old abandoned mines.

-In the North West part of the park is one of my favorite spots.
-Located 5 miles down a dirt road that I wouldn’t take a low clearance car down, this lava tube is about 400 feet long and is pretty awesome to see.
-I loved taking pictures in it and just checking out something as unique as this in the volcanic fields.
+In the northwest part of the park is one of my favorite spots.
+Located 5 miles down a dirt road that I wouldn’t take a low clearance car down, this lava tube is about 400 feet long and is pretty impressive to see.
+I love taking pictures in it and just checking out something as unique as this in the volcanic fields.

-One of the largest dunes in North America, the Kelso Dunes stick out like a sore thumb in the landscape of the Mojave.
-It is a pretty challenging hike in the sand but once you get to the top you will be excited by what you accomplished.
-It is amazing to stand on top of these dunes, especially at sunset.
-I recommend camping near the trailhead as well, there are a few established spots there.
+One of the most significant dunes in North America, the Kelso Dunes stick out like a sore thumb in the landscape of the Mojave.
+It is a pretty challenging hike in the sand, but once you get to the top, you will be excited by what you accomplished.
+It is incredible to stand on top of these dunes, especially at sunset.
+I recommend camping near the trailhead as well; there are a few established spots there.

-My favorite trail in the entire park, this trail goes around a massive mountain, past petroglyphs and into some of the most amazing and untouched areas in the Mojave.
-After which it heads in through a canyon and you have to use rings to climb out to the trailhead.
+My favorite trail in the entire park, the Rings Trail goes around a massive mountain, past petroglyphs and into some of the most amazing and untouched areas in the Mojave.
+After which it heads in through a canyon, and you have to use rings to climb out to the trailhead.
 One of the best 2 miles hikes you can do.

 Mitchell Caverns Trail